Drug and Alcohol Rehab Mansfield

 People that are dependent on drugs believe they’re causing harm to nobody but themselves.
 While this isn’t completely true, they are still putting an incredible burden on both their physical and mental health.

 There are significant physical effects as part of drug abuse.
 Over time users will change in appearance, beginning to look dishevelled and unkempt.
-Their skin can change colour, they’ll carry numerous new scars and scabs and eyes can become noticeably bloodshot and red.
+Their skin can change colour, they’ll carry numerous new scars and their eyes can become noticeably bloodshot and red.

 They’ll begin to lose weight and look physically weak.
 Internally, things get even worse.
-Heart problems, liver problems and digestion problems all arise due to drug abuse.
-The chemical makeup of the brain is changed and there can be real and long-term damage there too.
-Addicts may attempt to go cold turkey but they can cause their bodies – almost completely dependent on drugs – serious harm.
-Seizures, fits and panic attacks are all common.
+Heart problems, liver problems and digestion problems all arise due to alcoholism or drug abuse.
+The chemical makeup of the brain is changed and there can be real and long-term damage and mental health disorders too.
+Addicts may attempt to go cold turkey but they can cause their bodies – almost completely dependent on alcohol or drugs serious harm.
+Seizures and panic attacks are all common.

 The Impact on Loved Ones